WHAT IS AN INSPECTION?

 Online Building Inspection Requests

 You may submit a building inspection request online using the citizen access portal via the Internet.
 Upon your initial request, you will be required to register online using your active permit information.
-This registration will also assist you in making future requests to schedule an inspection.
+This registration will also assist you in making future requests to schedule an inspection, provides a confirmation of the inspection, and allows the user to view inspection results.
 Prior to requesting inspection, refer to City Calendar to view days of operation.

 Click here for the ONLINE BUILDING INSPECTION REQUEST SERVICE